 Rooms are simply furnished with linens, towels, pillows and blankets.
 Although the buildings are heated, the heating systems vary.
 It may be prudent to bring an extra blanket and warm clothes.
 With few exceptions, bathroom facilities are shared.

-The reservation form for Fall Family Weekend at Bread Loaf will be available on August 1.
+The reservation form for Fall Family Weekend at Bread Loaf will be available on August 15.
 Please visit go.middlebury.edu/ffw for the link.
 Full refunds for Bread Loaf will be given up to Sept.
 14. There will be no refunds after Sept.
 14.

 Other Lodging Options